electrumsv/electrumsv/docs/standalone/getting-started/creating-an-account.rst

 If you are reading this, you likely have a new wallet that has no accounts, and you want to add one to it.
 We support addition of a wide variety of account types:

-- A new “Standard” account.
+- A new "Standard" account.
 This is the equivalent of creating a new ElectrumSV seed-word based wallet in 1.2.5 and earlier.
 - A multi-signature account.
 Use this if you are creating a new multi-signature account, or restoring an existing one from master public keys, seed words and so on.